panchishin/learn-to-tensorflow/README.md

 Each challenge has a corresponding solution in the solutions folder.
 If you need a hint or some starter code to give you structure there are templates in the template folder which have only the outline of the solution files.

+If you are totally new to Tensorflow and don't know the difference between the graph and code, check out the subdirectory [the_basics](the_basics)

 ## How to use this resource
 These are skills building exercises.
 It is suggested that you go through all the challenges in Levels where each Level becomes increasingly more difficult.
 If a Level takes you more than three hours to complete then consider repeating the Level another day before going onto the next Level.